-3SELF task of determining the relative position of SSD, IST and PXL shells using tracking information.
+3) SELF Alignment: This is the task of determining the relative position of SSD, IST and PXL shells using tracking information.
+The sub-tasks associated with this problem are:

 3.1 Software development.
 The manpower needed is about 1.0 FTE and the task can be completed in about 6 (2) months (including testing).

 3.2 Data analysis.
 This task takes about 0.5 FTE and about 3 (2) months to complete.

-The deliverables
+The deliverables are the following geometry matrices (for StarDb):

+SSD: Shell and/or Ladder-in-Shell (shift) geometry matrices

+IST: idem

-Shell and/or Ladder-in-Shell (shift)idem (but 2nd layer only since 1st defines the geometry)
+PXL: idem (but 2nd layer only since 1st defines the geometry)

 Note: 1) Track info can be either collisions or cosmic rays with the detector in situ.

 2) This task needs to be repeated at the beginning of every RHIC run, except in the case of PXL detector where it needs to be repeated every time there is a shell replacement.

+Institutions responsible: SSD [BNL, KSU, other]

+IST [MIT, BNL, KSU]

+PXL [LBL, BNL, KSU]

+The above tasks require skills at the graduate student and/or post-doc level.

-otherLow luminosity data.
+Requirements/Pre-requisites: Low luminosity data.

 4) Testing: Use DCA, pulls, physics quantities (like inv. mass resolution) to verify alignment.